 Stari Grad is a historical part of Belgrade.
 The locale where the original city was built.
 It includes the main pedestrian zone Knez Mihailova, the main square called Republic Square , Terazije square, Dorćol neighborhood that consists of Upper and Lower part, beautiful Kosančićev venac neighborhood, the bohemian quarter Skadarlija and the landmark of Belgrade Kalemegdan fortress.

-Architecture is diverse, ranging from baroque, neoclassicism, art nouveau to socialism era.
-There are a few buildings, such as the Museum of Vuk and Dositej and Museum of Theatrical arts located in what used to be the houses from the Ottoman Era.
-Charming little coffee shops, secluded bars, ice cream parlours, restaurants, museums, theaters, Belgrade Philharmonic Orchestra, state-owned and independent galleries are the main features of this municipality.
-Cobble stone roads and lanes of Kosančićev venac and Skadarlija seem to reflect the spirit of yesteryear.
-Traditional kafanas with vintage traditional music in Skadarlija delight both the locals and the travelers.
+Architecture is diverse, ranging from baroque, neoclassicism, art nouveau, art decor to socialist modernism.
+There are a few buildings, such as the Museum of Vuk and Dositej, Princess Ljubica mansion and Manak’s house located in what used to be the houses from the Ottoman Era.
+Charming little coffee shops, hidden bars, ice cream parlours, restaurants, museums, theaters, Yugoslav Film Archive, Belgrade Philharmonic Orchestra, state-owned and independent art galleries are the main features of this municipality.
+Cobble stone roads and lanes of Kosančićev venac and Skadarlija seem to reflect the spirit of the past.
+Traditional kafanas (Serb. taverna) with traditional music in Skadarlija delight both the locals and the travelers.

-Savamala represents a historical part of Belgrade as well.
+Savamala is a historical part of Belgrade as well.
 It is part of the municipality of Savski venac, but in the cultural, sociological and geographical terms it’s a quarter in its own right.
-It stands underneath Kalemegdan fortress, at the riverfront, near the train and the main bus station, and it sort of meanders around Karadjordjeva district.
-Savamala is the most chichi borough of Belgrade being home to the cultural centre Grad, Mikser festival, independent art galleries, Beton hala and numerous bars and clubs.
-It’s the most creative borough of Belgrade, coated in graffiti and street art.
+It stands underneath Kalemegdan fortress, at the riverfront, near the former train and the main bus station, and it sort of meanders around Karadjordjeva district.
+Savamala is a home of Culture Centre Grad, Nova iskra design incubator, Start it co-working space, independent art galleries, night clubs, numerous bars and alluring street art.

 You may have heard about Belgrade Splavovi , i.e. rafts on the Sava and Danube rivers.
 These slap up ‘boathouses’ have been mostly converted into night clubs, bars and restaurants.
 Some of them are open during the entire year, while others work only during summer and spring seasons.
-The most popular ones are situated on the banks of the Sava river, right across Brankov Bridge.
-Here are a few names for you: 20/44 (electronic music/house, disco), Svemirska kafana (electronic music/techno & house), Shake & Shake (commercial foreign music), Freestyler (R’n’b, House, Hip Hop), Sound (house), Hot Mass (house), etc…
+The most popular ones are situated on the banks of the Sava river.
+Here are a few names for you: 20/44 (electronic music/house, techno, disco), Freestyler (R’n’b, House, Hip Hop), Hot Mass (house), Lasta (house), Kucica (house/disco), etc…

 As a term of endearment the Ada is called the “ the sea of Belgrade”.
 It’s an island with a river beach.
 There is a nude beach for those less shy that is.
 Ada is a perfect place to spend your idle hour.
 You can go for a swim, sunbathe, picnic, dinner in one of the restaurants, coffee in one of the numerous bars, walk around, do some sports, have a go at water skiing and bungee jumping, ride a bike and the like.
 The river banks is neat and tidy.
 There is scenic beauty on the island.
 Ada is definitely a place to be, while your spending your summer holidays in Belgrade.